molgenis/molgenis_apps-legacy/modules/compute/protocols/ngsWorkflowRealignmentAndSnpCalling/doc/compute_ngs_manual.md

 ###1.
 Introduction

 Next-generation sequencing methods produce a growing volume of data, leading to increasing difficulties in analysing this data.
 This manual describes how one can simplify, parallelize and distribute such analysis across high performance compute architecture by using a standardized pipeline and the [Molgenis Compute] framework.
-The first chapter gives a short introduction on the [Molgenis Compute] framework followed by installation and setup instructions.
+The first chapter gives a short introduction on the [Molgenis Compute] framework followed by an overview of the content of the Compute binary.
 The third chapter describes how one can do NGS data analysis using the pipeline in [Molgenis Compute].
 The pipeline is comprised of best-practice open-source software packages used in multiple institutions leading to 23 analysis steps.
-The four main part of the pipeline are:
+The four main parts of the pipeline are:

 * *Alignment:* here alignment is performed using Burrows-Wheeler Aligner [BWA].
 The produced [SAM] file is converted to a binary format using [Picard] and sorted afterwards.
 * *Realignment:* in this part of the pipeline duplicate reads are marked using [Picard].
 Afterwards realignment around known insertions and deletions (indels) from the Mills-Devine[^1] dataset using the Genome Analysis ToolKit [GATK] is performed.
 If reads are re-aligned, the fix-mates step will update the coordinates of the reads mate.
 * *Quality score recalibration:* Here the base quality scores of a read a recalibrated using covariate information.
 This method takes several covariates like cycle, dinucleotides, readgroup etc. into account and recalculates the quality scores, leading to reads being re-written with better empirical quality scores.
 * *Variant calling:* the last part of the pipeline performs indel and SNP calling using the [GATK].
 The output of the pipeline are two VCF [reference] files, one with indels and one containing SNPs, ready for downstream analysis.

-Chapter three describes how one can setup [Molgenis Compute] and execute the analysis pipeline on a cluster, supported backends are Portable Batch System (PBS), Sun Grid Engine (SGE), BSUB or a local machine.
+Chapter three describes how one can execute the analysis pipeline on a cluster, supported backends are Portable Batch System (PBS), Sun Grid Engine (SGE), BSUB or a local machine.
 In the last chapter the manual describes how one can run the pipeline on the national Computing infrastructure for life Sciences, [eBioGrid].

 ###2.
-Installation and setup for commandline usage
+The Molgenis Compute binary

-This chapter describes the content of the [Molgenis Compute] binary and how it should be installed.
+This chapter describes the content of the [Molgenis Compute] binary.
 Before starting we recommend to read the [Molgenis Compute manual].

-####2.1 Installation
-To install [Molgenis Compute] one should download and unpack the binary using the following command:

->unzip molgenis_compute-\<version\>.zip
->cd molgenis_compute-\<version\>

-####2.2 Overview
+####2.1 Overview
 All next-generation sequencing protocols are stored in the *protocols/ngsWorkflowRealignmentAndSnpCalling/* directory.
 This directory contains multiple sub-directories:

 * doc: this directory contains documentation for futher reference